Christy Carlson Romano: Other ventures

+Romano penned a novel, Grace's Turn, for Disney literary subsidiary Hyperion, which received accolades by the New York Public Library (NYPL) as the 2007 Teenage Book of the Year.

 After her singing career, Romano began narrating audiobooks, including Pop Princess by Rachel Cohn, The Unbecoming of Mara Dyer trilogy by Michelle Hodkin, and Beautiful Blue World by Suzanne M. LaFleur.
 She also narrated audiobooks To Catch a Killer by Sheryl Scarborough, Futuristic Violence and Fancy Suits by David Wong, Kaleidoscope Hearts by Claire Contreras, and the Adventures of Owl Series by Kristi Charish.
 On August 22, 2006, she published her own novel, Grace's Turn, for which she provided the narration as well.

 Personal life

 After Even Stevens ended, Romano struggled with depression, self-harm, and alcohol abuse during her late teen years and early twenties.
 Her experience of playing Belle in Beauty and the Beast on Broadway was taxing on her voice, which was already in delicate condition after she had to have surgery to remove vocal nodules right before her audition.
-She also admitted that she was pushing her voice past its limit in order to get through her run while trying to make Disney Theatrical Productions proud.
+She also admitted that she was pushing her voice past its limit to get through her run while trying to make Disney Theatrical Productions proud.

-Romano later attended Barnard College and received her degree in Film Studies.
+Romano later attended Barnard College in Manhattan, New York and received her degree in Film Studies.
 Romano and writer-producer Brendan Rooney met in February 2011 while she was studying at Barnard College.
 They became engaged in November and, after two years of engagement, married on December 31, 2013 at the Banff Springs Hotel in Banff, Alberta.
 They have two daughters.

-On February 7, 2025, Romano was shot in her right eye during a clay pigeon shooting outing with Rooney for his 42nd birthday, which was accidentally caused by another party.
+On February 7, 2025, Romano was shot in her right eye in Austin, Texas during a clay pigeon shooting outing with Rooney for his 42nd birthday, which was accidentally caused by another party.
 Rooney assessed the situation and had Romano taken to a hospital.
 Some of the shrapnel was removed, but one shotgun pellet fragment was lodged behind her eye and was left alone due to being too risky to remove.
 In June 2025, Romano spoke publicly about the shooting.
 She revealed that the fragment lodged behind her eye remained, along with another pellet fragment in her forehead.

+On February 17, 2026, Romano revealed that she tested positive during a cancer screening.
+This is not an official cancer diagnosis, and further testing is required to definitively diagnose Romano.